 Weather forecasting folklore

-In the past with no national weather forecasting, people learnt to 'read' the signs which predicted particular types of weather.
-Some of these were still spoken of by older people when I was growing up in the 1940s.
+In the past with no sophisticated national weather forecasting, people learnt to 'read' the signs which predicted particular types of weather.
+This page explores some of the old sayings and signs which forecasted changing weather.

 Old sayings which predicted the weather

 This saying meant that if the sky at night was red, the weather would stay settled but if it was red in the morning, the weather would be unsettled.
-It says nothing about temperature, so its helpfulness is limited, but otherwise it does seem pretty accurate.
+It says nothing about temperature, so its helpfulness is limited, but otherwise it has usually seemed fairly accurate to me.
 The saying clearly arose from the times when shepherds would live out in the fields with their sheep, staying overnight in small huts.
 Interestingly, the American equivalent replaces 'shepherds' with 'sailors'.
-I wonder whether this is because the USA and Canada are relatively new countries where sheep were less important than populating themselves with people arriving by boat from overseas.
+I wonder whether this is because the USA and Canada were relatively new countries than Britain where sheep were less important than populating the countries with people arriving by boat from overseas.

 Another saying that I remember was: